aschombe/C-Script/README.md

 - [x] Exit function (exits the interpreter) syntax: (exit num)

 ## Todo
-- [ ] Remove functions and implement BL and RET instructions (search for labels before interpreting)
+- [ ] Remove functions and implement BL and RET instructions (search for labels before interpreting) (come back to this later)
 - [ ] Put print statement output after the output for the line being interpreted, and dont print a 0 for every successful line
 - [ ] Support for code spanning multiple lines
 - [ ] String Literals (for printing) (will probably need single quotes, to differentiate in the parser)